Looking after your pen

 - If you haven’t cleaned your pen in a while, the nib unit could be stuck (usually due to some dried up ink).
 Don’t worry, this is usually easy to sort.
 Follow our instructions for how to clean your pen to give it some love.

 Our optional polymer feeds

 Our polymer feeds are designed in-house and manufactured to our specification.
-They have a hydrophillic surface layer that 'adsorbs' ink.
+They have a hydrophilic surface layer that 'absorbs' ink.
 Since they are white, they also take on the colour of the ink you're using, which is a fun touch.
 When you change inks, flush the pen through with water a few times.
 Some inks will stain the feed, so it may not go fully back to white when you flush it.
 This is normal, and will not affect usage or impact ink colour on the paper.